Platform Tutorials

 Source: https://chatbotkit.com/manuals/next-sdk

-Install the core SDK and the Next.js integration package using npm or yarn.
+Installs the core Chatbotkit SDK, the Next.js integration package, and the React components using npm or yarn.

 # Install core SDK and Next.js integration